-Not many people use many of the Power BI data source connection platforms except “File Category” options.
+- Not many people use many of the Power BI data source connection platforms except “File Category” options.

-- Microsoft continuously working on adding new data connection platforms as and when they release updates.
+- Microsoft is continuously working on adding new data connection platforms as and when they release updates.

 This has been a guide to Power BI Connections.
 Here we discuss the top 6 data connection sources include file, Database, Power Platform, Azure, Online Services, and others.
 You can learn more about Power BI from the following articles –